GabyRive/vivacity-challenge/README.md

 # vivacity-challenge
-"This is a mapping and data visualization code challenge for VivaCity"
+"This is the attempt of using d3 for data representation and Mapbox for mapping."